-Fellowship and Project applicants: Up to (3) PDFs can be submitted via the MCC online portal.
-All JPEGs or MP3s must be submitted via our Google Drive account and process below.
+Fellowship and Project applicants: Only 1 (3-page) PDF can be submitted via the MCC online portal.
+We recommend that all JPEGs, PDFs, or MP3s be submitted via our Google Drive account and process below.

 Support materials for Fellowship Application